 This program has a common first semester that focuses on traditional artistic skills and explores the animation industry.
 At the end of the first term, you choose the concentration you will pursue: 2D animation or 3D animation.

-- Co-op provides an opportunity for paid employment – in a field related to your program.
+- Co-op provides an opportunity for paid, full-time employment in a field related to your program.

-- Our co-op program follows Co-operative Education and Work-Integrated Learning (CEWIL) guidelines.
+- Our co-op program follows Co-operative Education and Work-Integrated Learning Canada (CEWIL) guidelines.

 - For more information, visit work experience opportunities.